 Why Do We Wear Tilak, Pottu On The Forehead

-Tilak is a religious mark which can be worn on daily basis or for special religious occasions.
+Tilak is a religious mark that can be worn on daily basis or for special religious occasions.
 Its form and color may vary according to one’s caste, religious sect or the form of the Lord worshiped.

 Some Tilak appears as three lines of ash going horizontally across the forehead that indicates one is a Shaivite, or a small triangle on the nose with a “V” shape rising vertically up on the forehead from between the eyebrows, which indicates one is a Vaishnava.

 The forehead signifies spirituality, hence a Tilak is to be applied at the place between two eyes on the forehead.
 That particular place is a ‘Marma’ sthan or a critical point.
-It is place called ‘Aajnaa chakra‘ or ‘command circle“.
+It is a place called ‘Aajnaa chakra‘ or ‘command circle“.

-The Brahmin applied a white chandan mark signifying purity, as his profession was of a priestly or academic nature.
+The Brahmin applied a white Chandan mark signifying purity, as his profession was of a priestly or academic nature.
 The Kshatriya applied a red kumkum mark signifying valor as he belonged to the warrior race.
-The Vaishya wore a yellow kesar or turmeric mark signifying prosperity as he was a businessman or trader devoted to creation of wealth.
+The Vaishya wore a yellow kesar or turmeric mark signifying prosperity as he was a businessman or trader devoted to the creation of wealth.
 The Sudra applied a black bhasma, kasturi or charcoal mark signifying service as he supported the work of the other three castes.

 The shape of the tilak also denotes the deity one worships.
-Vishnu worshippers apply a chandan (sandalwood) tilak of the shape of “U”, Shiva worshippers, a Tripundra (of the shape of “º”) of bhasma; Devi worshippers a red dot of kumkum and so on.
+Vishnu worshippers apply a Chandan (sandalwood) tilak of the shape of “U”, Shiva worshippers, a Tripundra (of the shape of “º”) of bhasma; Devi worshippers a red dot of kumkum, and so on.

 The Tilak is applied with the prayer – “May I remember the Lord.
 May this pious feeling pervade all my activities.
 May I be righteous in my deeds.”
 Even when we temporarily forget this prayerful attitude, the mark on another reminds us of our resolve.
 The tilak is thus a blessing of the Lord and a protection against wrong tendencies and forces.

-Scientific significance of applying Tilak on the forehead:-
+The scientific significance of applying Tilak on the forehead:-